 What is targeted therapy?
 This treatment targets specific molecules, which are inside or on the surface of cancer cells.
 By targeting cancer cells, the targeted therapy limits damage to healthy cells.
 This type of treatment can be used alone or in combination with other treatments such as chemotherapy.
 How can a targeted therapy help you?
 Depending on your type of cancer and the stage of the disease, a targeted therapy can be used to : Destroy cancer cells Stop the cancer from spreading Slow the growth of cancer cells How will you feel while on a targeted therapy?
 Even though those treatments target cancer cells and limit damage to healthy cells, side effects can still arise.
 Not everyone has side effects and each person's experience may differ.
 Side effects and their severity are not representative of the treatment's effect or lack thereof.
 This document presents the most frequent side effects that your targeted therapy causes.
+Medication Everolimus Tablets to take by mouth Administration To be taken once a day To be taken with or without food On a continuous basis

-A blood test will be done regularly during your treatment cycle.
-Depending on the results and side effects, the dose of the medication might be adjusted or the treatment might be delayed.
+A blood test will be done throughout your treatment.
+Depending on the results and side effects of the previous treatment, the dose of the medication might be adjusted or the treatment might be interrupted if necessary.

-How to take your medication?
+How to take your medication ?

-- Take your everolimus tablets as prescribed once every day at the same time in the same way (either always with food or always without food).
+- Take your everolimus tablets, as prescribed once a day, at the same time everyday and in the same way (either always with food or always without food).
 You may take your pills with or without food with a large glass of water or juice.
 If you have difficulty tolerating it, for example, if it causes a stomach ache, take it while you eat. - Tablets must be taken whole.
 Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if less than 6 hours have passed since the missed dose.
 Do not double your next dose.
-Try, however, to take your pills at the same time every day and in the same way (either with or without food).
+Try, however, to take your pills at the same time every day and in the same way (with or without food).